-The new Tigerprint competition, Christmas Pattern, is into it's second week.
+The new Tigerprint competition, Say It With Words, is into it's second week.
 Visit the competition website to read the full brief here.

 Take some time to read the brief and fully understand what it is we're looking for.
 Think about the key words or phrases, the genre and who the customer is.

 This month the focus is on sentiment and thinking about new words that can replace the classics.
 The second element of the brief is asking you to design a piece of typography using your chosen word(s).
 Think about different ways to create your design, think about the format of your finished piece and how the word relates to your choice of colours and style.

 Visit Marks and Spencer online or one of their many stores to discover what's already in our range.
 Remember we are always on the look out for new styles so think about your handwriting and how it can be applied.